aucad/aml-networks/readme.md

 This repository contains an implementation of an evaluation system to run experiments.
 An experiment measures success rate of adversarial machine learning (AML) evasion attacks in network intrusion detection systems (NIDS).
 The system allows to evaluate classifiers trained on network data sets against adversarial black-box evasion attacks.
-Both classifiers can be enhanced with an adversarial defense.

 **Experiment options**